arnon-weinberg/dnf-rollback/README.md

 ```

 and adding missing packages to it from online sources.
 A rollback can often be done iteratively, adding packages to the local repo as you find them.

+** Kernel packages: **

+dnf handles Kernel packages specially.
+Kernels are not upgraded/downgraded, but simply installed/removed, and there is a configured limit (`dnf config-manager --dump | grep '^installonly_limit '`) on the number of kernels that may be installed simultaneously.

+One issue this poses is that rolling back to a system with all kernel versions replaced requires multiple steps.
+The current running kernel cannot be removed, so one of the previous kernels cannot be installed right away, as that would exceed the kernel limit.
+After rolling back what is possible, and rebooting to a different kernel, then the current kernel version can be replaced with the remaining previous kernel version.

+Complicating matters further, sometimes removing a kernel version does not automatically remove all of its dependencies.
+However, installing an orphaned kernel-* sub-package requires installing the corresponding kernel version as a dependency, taking up another kernel slot.
+Thus, rolling back to a system with orphaned kernel-* sub-packages is even more complicated.

+dnf history rollback is not good at handling any of this, and usually just gives up. dnf-rollback on the other hand is careful not to install too many kernels at a time.
+You will still need to reboot to a different kernel to replace the currently running one, but then just run dnf-rollback again to complete the process.